Public assistance and government aid from North Carolina HHS.

 The Division of Social Services also offers Family Violence Prevention and Services (FVP).
 This is meant to prevent family violence, and runs many programs to meet this goal.
 FVP can provide immediate shelter, housing and related assistance (such as rent help) for victims of family domestic violence and their dependents.

-To learn more about or to apply for any of these public programs, call the North Carolina Division of Social Services at 919-733-3055.
+The main counties and cities in NC are below, and they each offer public assistance to the low income.
+To learn more about or to apply for any of these public programs, including cash assistance from Work First or SNAP food stamps, or if your county is not listed, call the North Carolina Department of Health and Human Services at 1-800-662-7030.
 This government organization can help people apply, or direct them to other services that may be a better fit for them.

 New Hanover County